ibrahimhamza01/globalretail-360/README.md

 Docker is used to ensure reproducibility across environments.

 ## Deployment

-- The ETL pipeline fully automates ingestion, validation, and database loading
+- The ETL pipeline fully automates ingestion, validation, and database loading.
-- Tables are created or replaced with enforced primary keys, avoiding duplication
+- Warehouse tables are built automatically at the end of the ETL.
-- System is reproducible locally using Python, PostgreSQL, and Docker
+- Run locally using: `python -m src.main`

 ## BI & Storytelling